I just counted.

 Video is never going to bend to be something more pleasing to me, so if I want to ever not hate it, I’m going to have to be the one that does the bending.

-I can find ways to feel less awkward and self conscious and I will most definitely feel less frustrated as I get better at it.
+I can find ways to feel less awkward and self conscious and I will most definitely feel less frustrated as I get better at it. (psst, having some of these blogging tips really helped me feel more confident, too).

 So, that’s the angle I’m coming from when I talk about the one thing I hate about blogging.